-- Press Menu → Continuous to select the desired carrier waveform. - Pulse, Noise, Harmonic, Dual-tone, and DC could not be used as carrier waveform.
+- When the Shift key is illuminated, press Home/Menu → Continuous to select the desired carrier waveform.
+Also, when the Shift key is not illuminated, you can directly press the corresponding waveform function key on the front panel to select the desired carrier waveform. - Pulse, Noise, Harmonic, Dual-tone, and DC could not be used as carrier waveform.